Collecting British Coins Guide

 You can start collecting rare coins with only a few pounds or if you are lucky, find rare coins worth keeping in your pocket change or kids piggy bank coin jar just by knowing what to look for.

-Grading a coin is not an exact science as there is no official grading mean for British collectible coins.
-There are companies and experienced coin collectors that will grade coins for you for a fee but ideally you should learn through your experience what coins should look like and how to rate them.
-At the end of the day no 2 coins will be exactly the same unless new so it is a matter of personal opinion if a coin is in good enough condition to add to your collection.
+Grading a coin is not an exact science as there is no official grading mean for British collectable coins.
+There are companies and experienced coin collectors that will grade coins for you for a fee but ideally, you should learn through your experience what coins should look like and how to rate them.
+At the end of the day, no 2 coins will be exactly the same unless new so it is a matter of personal opinion if a coin is in good enough condition to add to your collection.